huijing/slides/98-front-zurich-2022/README.md

-# The many flavours of enterprise CSS grid
+# Architecting CSS grid in a design system

 *For Front Conference Zurich 2022.
 This is a sort-of transcript plus my notes for the talk.*

 Hello everyone!
 This is the first conference I'm speaking at since COVID happened so it does feel kind of surreal.
 I'm very happy to be here and grateful to the organisers for giving me the opportunity to talk to all of you about my favourite topic in the world, CSS.

 We're at a frontend conference today, right?
-So I'm going to assume a lot of us are in the business of how displaying web content on a digital screen.
+So I'm going to assume a lot of us are in the business of displaying web content on a digital screen.
 Which could be of any and all sizes.
-For the next half an hour, we're going to think about, more specifically, the laying out of content these screens.
+That to me, is the fun of building for the web.

 My name is Hui Jing.
 It's a Chinese name, so my family name comes first.
 I'm not a complicated person, so these emojis pretty much cover who I am as a person.